mmimica/async-jackson/README.md

 # ajackson
-A library that wraps [actson](https://github.com/michel-kraemer/actson) to provide non-blocking behaviour or jackson [parser](https://github.com/FasterXML/jackson-core/).
+A library that wraps [actson](https://github.com/michel-kraemer/actson) to provide non-blocking behaviour for jackson [parser](https://github.com/FasterXML/jackson-core/).

 ## async mapper example
 Use `actson` for async non-blocking parsing.
 Use `jackson` for superb mapping features.